rome/tools/packages/@romejs/compiler/lint/rules/js/duplicateImportSource.test.md

  unknown:2 lint/js/duplicateImportSource FIXABLE ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ This module has already been imported
+  ✖ This module has already been imported.

     1 │ import foo from './testdummy.ts';
   > 2 │ import {bar} from './testdummy.ts';